perfalcon/RoboND/writeup_template.md

    Defined source and destination points for perspective transform, then applied the perspective transform with perspect_transform function.
 Applied the color threshold to identify navigable terrain ( color_thresh) /obstacles(obstacle_detection)/rock samples (rock_detection) functions.

 Updated the Rover.vision_image to display the obstacle , rock sample and navigable terrain in a threshed binary images.
-The converted the map image pixels to rover-centeric coords with rover_coords function, and then converted the rover-centri pixels to world coordinates.
+Then converted the map image pixels to rover-centeric coords with rover_coords function, and then converted the rover-centri pixels to world coordinates.
 Then updated the rover worldmap to show the obstacle,samples and navigable terrain.
 After that converted the rover-centric pixel to polar coordinates to enable the direction to streer.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.